Fredzilla

 Fred (nicknamed Fredzilla) is a fictional character appearing in American comic books published by Marvel Comics.
 He is a member of the superhero team Big Hero 6.

 The character appears in the 2014 animated film Big Hero 6 and the video game Kingdom Hearts III, voiced by T.J.
 Miller and in the subsequent animated series by Brooks Wheelan.
-This version of him is a man of European descent who is a comic book fan that wears a dragon suit that breathes fire.
+This version is a human who wields a fire-breathing dragon suit.

 Publication history

 The character was created by Chris Claremont and David Nakayama and first appeared in Big Hero 6 #1 (September 2008).
-He along with Wasabi-No-Ginger were meant to serve as replacements for then current members Sunpyre and Ebon Samurai.
+He along with Wasabi-No-Ginger were meant to serve as replacements for then-current members Sunpyre and Ebon Samurai.

 Fictional character biography

-Nicknamed Fredzilla, it is revealed that he is descended from the Ainu, a group of indigenous people of Japan and that he spent time growing up on a secret S.H.I.E.L.D. base in Japan.
+Fred is descended from the Ainu, an indigenous people of Japan, and spent part of his childhood on a secret S.H.I.E.L.D. base.
+He later joins Big Hero 6 using his ability to transform into a dinosaur-like kaiju.

+During the Ends of the Earth storyline, Fred and Big Hero 6 are among the heroes who assist Spider-Man in taking down Doctor Octopus' satellites.
+They battle Everwraith, a humanoid embodiment of those killed in the bombings of Hiroshima and Nagasaki who is guarding one of Doctor Octopus' facilities.